Jürgen Locadia: Return to the Albion

 He made his first Brighton appearance in over two years on 22 September 2021, coming on as a 76th-minute substitute for double goalscorer Aaron Connolly in the 2–0 home victory over Swansea City in the EFL Cup third round.
 Locadia made his first start for the club since his return on 27 October, playing the full match in the eventual penalty shootout defeat away at Leicester in the EFL Cup.
 Three days later, he made his return to a Premier League matchday squad where he remained as an unused substitute in a 2–2 away draw at Liverpool.
 He made his first Premier League appearance in over two years on 27 November, coming on as a 68th-minute substitute replacing Neal Maupay in the 0–0 home draw against Leeds United.

 VfL Bochum

 On 6 January 2022, Locadia joined Bundesliga side VfL Bochum on a free transfer, signing a contract until the end of the season.
 He made his debut 10 days later, coming on as substitute in the 1–0 away loss at Mainz 05.

 Persepolis

 On 12 August 2022, Locadia joined Persian Gulf Pro League side Persepolis on a one-year deal.
 Locadia made his debut for the club on 26 August, in a 1–0 away win over Aluminium Arak in Persian Gulf Pro League.
 Locadia scored his first goal for Persepolis in a 2–0 victory over Naft Abadan on 31 August 2022.
-On 19 December, Locadia left Iran following the warnings from the Dutch government to its nationals not to remain in Iran during the ongoing protests.
+On 19 December, Locadia left Iran following the warnings from the Dutch government to its nationals not to remain in Iran during the protests.

+Cangzhou Mighty Lions

+On 10 April 2023, Locadia joined Chinese Super League club Cangzhou Mighty Lions.

+Amorebieta

+On 4 March 2024, Locadia joined Spanish club SD Amorebieta and returned to European football again.